aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/jwks.md

 # Module `0x1::jwks`

-JWK functions and structs.

-Note: An important design constraint for this module is that the JWK consensus Rust code is unable to spawn a VM and make a Move function call.
-Instead, the JWK consensus Rust code will have to directly write some of the resources in this file.
-As a result, the structs in this file are declared so as to have a simple layout which is easily accessible in Rust.
+JWK functions and structs.<br/><br/> Note: An important design constraint for this module is that the JWK consensus Rust code is unable to<br/> spawn a VM and make a Move function call.
+Instead, the JWK consensus Rust code will have to directly<br/> write some of the resources in this file.
+As a result, the structs in this file are declared so as to<br/> have a simple layout which is easily accessible in Rust.

 -  [Struct `OIDCProvider`](#0x1_jwks_OIDCProvider)